loilo/yufka/falafel.md

 ### Options Structure

-While Falafel only accepted acorn options plus a `parser` option, it seems reasonable to put all of that into a large dictionary object.
+Since Falafel only accepted acorn options plus a `parser` option, it seems reasonable to put all of that into a large dictionary object.

 However, Yufka's options have a little more variety, therefore all the acorn options migrated to their own namespace in `options.acorn`.